 For instance, the world’s population had access to better water in 2015 than in 1990.
 The WHO plays a large role in reducing water scarcity by testing water treatment agents and rating their performance to foster better protection from illnesses.
 They also work to implement clean water regulations, foster policies that focus on access to clean water, and monitor the use of water treatment products.

 How Can I Help To Reduce Water Scarcity?

 You can do your own part by following environmentally friendly practices to reduce your carbon footprint and slow climate change.
 Use smart irrigation techniques in your own garden to further reduce your water consumption (and bill) using rainwater and drip irrigation to water your landscaping.

 Reduce emissions related to manufacturing plastics by carrying a reusable water bottle.
 Discarded bottles can also leak harmful chemicals into the ground, which can increase the likelihood of contaminated water sources.
 Conserve resources and reduce costs by installing a plumbed-in water cooler at your home or place of work.
 Plumbed-in units are connected to your mains supply and offer an unlimited supply of freshly filtered drinking water.

 Check your toilet, faucets and shower fixtures for leaks, as a leaking toilet can waste up to 200 gallons of water each day.
 If they are leaking, replace them yourself or call a certified plumber.
 You can also perform a toilet check yourself.
-To do this, place enough food coloring in your toilet tank to color the water.
-If your toilet is leaking, the colored water can direct you towards the leak point.
+To do this, place enough food colouring in your toilet tank to colour the water.
+If your toilet is leaking, the coloured water can direct you towards the leak point.
 Make these checks a part of your seasonal home maintenance.
 If required, you can also request a detailed report of your water usage from your local water supplier.